henwix/yt_api/README.md

 # YT_API - video sharing platform API
-YT_API - is a video sharing platform API created as a pet project.
+YT_API is a video sharing platform API created as a pet project.

 <br />

 ## Introduction

-**YT_API uses following technologies and frameworks:**
+**YT_API uses the following technologies and frameworks:**
 * Django and Django Rest Framework for backend and API
 * PostgreSQL &ndash; database server
 * Redis for caching